Covering $\mathsf{Irrep}(S_n)$ With Tensor Products and Powers: Background

 \subsection{Criteria for Kronecker Relations}

 As in \cite{LuoSellke}, we make crucial use of the $\textit{semigroup property}$ of \cite{semigp}.
-To state this, we first define the \textit{horizontal sum} of partitions, in which we add row lengths, or equivalently take the disjoint union of the multisets of column lengths.
+To state this, we first define the \textit{horizontal sum} of partitions.
+This operation adds row lengths, or equivalently forms the disjoint union of the column-length multisets.

 \begin{defn} The \textit{horizontal sum} $\llambda_{(1)}\Hplus\llambda_{(2)}$ of partitions $\llambda_{(1)}=(a_1,a_2,\dots ) \vdash n_1$ and $\llambda_{(2)} =(b_1, b_2 \dots) \vdash n_2$ is $\llambda_{(1)}\Hplus\llambda_{(2)}:=(a_1+b_1, a_2+b_2, \dots ) \vdash (n_1+n_2)$.
 We denote longer sums by